 Dump the entire repetoire of any composer or band in the input and you can summarize it in a single short output (some people would argue this is sacrilege and not funny at all).

 Take e.g. a look at my summarization of all Mahler's Symphonies!

 The mixing takes some tweaking in the amount selected inputs, output length and amount of base samples per input samples.

 e.g. 12 inputs with 100 base samples per input will generate 1200 base samples (some 3 to 4% more actually; you get them for free).
 If you have selected an output of 2 minutes, the result with 10 basesamples per second will be quite dense.
 So it's all matter of taste.

-If you use it for your productions, please have the courtesy to mention "Wav-o-Wash LaundroMatic X4000®", "Maarten Regtien", and "www.regtien.info".
+Please do, if you use the Wash-o-Wave for your personal usage, have the courtesy to mention "Wav-o-Wash LaundroMatic X4000®", "Maarten Regtien", "www.regtien.info"